 (including any delinquencies, penalties and interest) from each lodging business located in the boundaries of the TWCTMD.
-The County shall take all reasonable termination.
+The County shall take all reasonable as possile thereafter, through October 31, 2026.
+Once per year, beginning on the anniversary of TWCTMD renewal, there is a 30-day period in which owners paying more than fifty percent (50%) of the assessment may protest and initiate a Board of

-Duration: The TWCTMD will have a five (5)-year life, beginning November 1, 2021 through the TWCTMD.
+Duration: The TWCTMD will have a five (5)-year life, beginning November 1, 2021, or as soon the TWCTMD.
 The Owners' Association is charged with managing funds and implementing programs in accordance with this Plan, and must provide annual reports to the County Board of Supervisors.
 The Tourism Marketing District Committee (TMD Committee) of the VTV shall continue to manage the TWCTMD funds and implement TWCTMD programs.